 Broadcasters should be required to show evidence of initiatives undertaken year on year to improve diversity and inclusion among directors as well as presenting statistical results.

 3. Recruit TV crews from a wider pool of talent using fairer practices and ensure employers have unconscious bias training

 We call on broadcasters to take practical measures to improve the diversity of their programme makers, in particular directors, and to build the following provisions into their commissioning contracts:

 - Unconscious bias training for everyone in hiring or hiring approval positions in broadcasters and production companies.

 - A commitment to regularly bring commissioners, production companies and freelancers together to network to improve job mobility within the industry.

-- A commitment to fairer recruitment practices in line with other industries to improve equal access to opportunities for all, including gender and BAME workers; in particular, externally advertising roles and the introduction of written references for freelance production staff.
+- A commitment to fairer recruitment practices in line with other industries to improve equal access to opportunities for all, including gender and ethnicity; in particular, advertising roles externally and introducing written references for freelance production staff.